-As in most developed countries, the leading causes of death are chronic and non-communicable "lifestyle" diseases, which accounted for some 89% of deaths in 2019.
+As in most developed countries, the leading causes of death are chronic and non-communicable "lifestyle" diseases, which accounted for some 62% of deaths in 2021.
 Of these, diabetes, cancer, and cardiovascular/respiratory diseases are the most common.
-Preventable "external causes," such as suicides, car accidents, and other injuries resulted in about 7% of deaths, equivalent to the US rate.
-Meanwhile, communicable diseases accounted for some 4% of deaths in 2019, lower than the US rate (5%).
+Preventable "external causes," such as suicides, car accidents, and other injuries resulted in about 4% of deaths, equivalent to the US rate.
+Meanwhile, communicable diseases accounted for some 33% of deaths in 2021, 7% of which were due to COVID-19 pandemic related outcomes.

 Many Russians, especially men, suffer from an elevated risk of diseases and injuries caused by excessive alcohol consumption.
-In 2019, cirrhosis (liver scarring that can lead to organ failure) was the sixth leading cause of death.
+In 2021, cirrhosis (liver scarring that can lead to organ failure) was the seventh leading cause of death.
 Despite government efforts to reduce alcohol dependency, alcohol abuse remains prevalent, and addiction treatment centers are limited in funding and accessibility.

 According to the World Health Organization, Russia had the world's third-highest suicide rate in 2019, when suicide was the eighth leading cause of death.
 Russia's suicide mortality rate of about 25 deaths per 100,000 people is higher than the Central European and Baltic average (12.5) and US (16) rate.
-Mental health advocates attribute the high suicide rate, especially among men, to the economic and political instability the country has faced since the end of the Soviet era (see p.
-12-13 of History and Myth).
+Mental health advocates attribute the high suicide rate, especially among men, to the economic and political instability the country has faced since the end of the Soviet era (see History and Myth).

 Russia also struggles to contain certain infectious diseases, particularly tuberculosis (TB), which public health experts consider widespread in the country.
-While the TB incidence rate has dropped steadily since 2008, the 2022 rate of 39 cases per 100,000 people is much higher than the US rate (3).
+While the TB incidence rate has dropped steadily since 2008, the 2023 rate of 38 cases per 100,000 people is much higher than the US rate (3).
 Likewise, unlike most other European countries, Russia has an increasing annual rate of HIV/AIDS infection, estimated at about 10-15%.
 In 2022, HIV/AIDS affected some 1.1 million Russians.

-As of February 2024, the Russian government reported over 23 million confirmed cases of COVID-19, the illness caused by the novel coronavirus, which has resulted in over 400,000 deaths.
-The pandemic has been most prevalent in Urban areas with high population density, particularly Moscow and St. Petersburg.
+As of February 2025, the Russian government reported over 24.87 million confirmed cases of COVID-19, the illness caused bν the novel coronavirus. which has resulted in over 404.000 deaths.
+The pandemic has been most prevalent in Urban areas with hiah population density, particularly Moscow and St. Petersburg.
+In December 2023.